Safer Motion Planning of Steerable Needles via a Shaft-to-Tissue Force Model: Method

-As needles become thinner and more flexible, the bending stiffness vanishes and the forces required to keep the needle in a static curved shape become negligible.
-As the needle is pushed through tissue at a constant rate, the piercing force must be transmitted from the base of the needle along the shaft and finally at the needle's tip.
-We assume that the dominant forces along the shaft come from the combination of tangential friction and normal forces due to the compression force in the needle along the path curvature.
+As needles become thinner and more flexible, the bending stiffness vanishes, and the forces required to keep the needle in a static curved shape become negligible.
+As the needle is pushed through tissue, the piercing force $\vec{F}_{\!p}$ must be transmitted from an insertion force $\vec{F}_{\text{ins}}$ at the base of the needle along the shaft until it reaches the needle's tip.
+We assume that kinetic friction is the dominant force along the shaft and comes from the combination of compression from surrounding tissue and the needle pushing against the tissue along path curves.
 The friction and normal forces are coupled in a way similar to the well-known capstan equation~\cite{Attaway1999_ITRS}.
-Therefore, we model the needle inside the tissue as an ideal Cosserat string, which assumes that (1) the flexural rigidity is negligible, and (2) the internal force vector is always tangent to the string's path in space~\cite{Rucker2011_TRO,antmanProblemsNonlinearElasticity2005}.
-Conventionally, a Cosserat string is assumed to only carry tension force (since an ideal string will buckle under any compressive force), but we assume that compressive force can be carried without buckling because the surrounding tissue will constrain the needle and prevent buckling, even for very low stiffness needles.
-The model presented is otherwise identical to a classical Cosserat string.
+Therefore, we model the needle inside the tissue as an ideal Cosserat string, which assumes that (i)~the flexural rigidity is negligible, and (ii)~the internal force vector is always tangent to the needle's path in space~\cite{Rucker2011_TRO,Antman2005_Chapter14}.

+Conventionally, a Cosserat string is assumed to only carry tension force (since an ideal string will buckle under any compressive force).
+However, we assume that compressive force can be carried without buckling because the surrounding tissue will constrain the needle and prevent buckling, even for very low stiffness needles.
+The presented model is otherwise identical to a classical Cosserat string.